Looking to start hiking around Kenya?

 Here are Images from the Kijabe Hills Hike

-If you’re thinking about hiking Kijabe hills, I’d, like Just Rioba recommend you use another trail and look for a safer abseiling experience.
+If you’re thinking about a Kijabe hills hike, I’d, like Just Rioba recommend you use another trail and look for a safer abseiling experience.
 The path after abseiling is not safe and not for beginners.
 Do your research before you go out there.